greenelab/deep-review/sections/04_study.md

 nonessential.
 However, careful interpretation must be performed regarding how the genes are aggregated into features.
 Precisely attributing node activations to specific biological functions risks over-interpreting models and can lead to incorrect conclusions.
-Batch effects in improperly normalized data can cause models to discover non-biological features.
+Also, batch effects in improperly normalized data can cause models to discover non-biological features.

 Deep learning approaches are also being applied to gene expression prediction